metosin/reitit/doc/basics/route_data.md

 # Route Data

 Route data is the core feature of reitit.
-Routes can have any map-like data attachted to them.
-This data is interpeted either by the client application or the `Router` via it's `:coerce` and `:compile` hooks.
+Routes can have any map-like data attached to them.
+This data is interpreted either by the client application or the `Router` via its `:coerce` and `:compile` hooks.
 Route data format can be defined and validated with `clojure.spec` enabling a architecture of both [adaptive and principled](https://youtu.be/x9pxbnFC4aQ?t=1907) components.

 Raw routes can have a non-sequential route argument that is expanded (via router `:expand` hook) into route data at router creation time.
 By default, Keywords are expanded into `:name` and functions into `:handler` keys.